tpaschalis/tpaschalis.github.io/_posts/2021-02-21-tailscale-start.markdown

 RUN chmod +x /app/script.sh
 CMD ["bash", "-c", "/app/script.sh"]
 ```
-So, we can just crrate a Dockerfile and build the image with `docker build . -t tpaslocal/tailscale`.
+First, we can create a Dockerfile and build an image with `docker build . -t tpaslocal/tailscale`.

-The entrypoint script below creates a [Kubernetes configmap](https://kubernetes.io/docs/concepts/configuration/configmap/) and boots up Tailscale with a couple of arguments.
+The entrypoint script shown below creates a [Kubernetes configmap](https://kubernetes.io/docs/concepts/configuration/configmap/) and boots up Tailscale with a couple of arguments.

 We define the name for our 'machine' (`ubuntu-k8s` in our case), an authentication key so that it can join our own network, as well as the aforementioned subnet routes that will be advertised.